JaKooLit/Debian-Hyprland/README.md

 - a.) to update these package, in your installation folder, you can move these folders, `Hyprland` `nwg-look` `swaylock-effects` `swappy` `swww` `asusctl` `supergfxctl`, as appropriate or download manually, cd into it, update/install

-- b.) to update Hyprland
+- b.) to update Hyprland and xdg-desktop-portal-hyprland
 ``` bash
 git pull
 make all